-The process of revitalizing your deck begins by evaluating the overall structural integrity and current decking materials you have.
-It’s no surprise that decks deteriorate and need to be replaced at some point.
+Sometimes, wood deck rot means decks need to be stripped and replaced.
 However, many homeowners rip out their existing decks too early instead of revitalizing what they already have.
-With a little bit of time, sweat, and hard work, you can redeem and restore a deteriorating deck before it is destroyed.
+With a little bit of time, sweat, and hard work, you can redeem and restore a pre-rotten deck before it is destroyed.

-The building materials industry seeks to combat all three of these by providing solutions in both natural and composite materials.
+The building materials industry seeks to combat all three of these by providing solutions in both natural, like pressure treated lumber, and composite materials.
 For this page, we will spend most of our time discussing the implications that weathering (sunlight and moisture) and pests have on natural, pressure treated wood.
 Since composite decking is not a natural material, it does not require the upkeep that most natural wood decks do.

-You can tell that a deck is suffering from UV exposure when the boards start to turn a grayish hue, looking more natural and rustic in color.
+This is sometimes referred to as a bleaching effect and can be seen in everything around your home – from your exterior siding to your masonry and of course, to your deck and railing system.You can tell that a wood deck is suffering from UV exposure when the boards start to turn a grayish hue, looking more natural and rustic in color.
 This common symptom indicates that a greater problem is at work.
-The radiation from the UV rays penetrates below the surface of the wood, compromising the fiber structure.
+The radiation from the UV rays penetrates below the surface of the wood, which can begin to cause wood rot.

 Moisture – Another source of deterioration is moisture.
-Depending on the climate and area of the country you live in, moisture levels will vary.
-Some areas of the United States naturally have higher levels humidity in the air, most notably areas along the coast or close to bodies of water – such as Washington, Florida, or even in States by the Great Lakes, such as Michigan.
+Depending on the climate and where you live of the country you live in, moisture levels will vary.
+Some areas of the United States naturally have higher levels humidity in the air (areas with the highest humidity), most notably areas along the coast or close to bodies of water – such as Washington, Florida, or even in States by the Great Lakes, such as Michigan.

 High humidity and moisture levels compromise the long-term integrity of wood because these conditions are perfect for the formation of mold, mildew, and wood decay fungi.
-If left untreated long enough, these problems will manifest and lead to wood rot, which flourishes in continuously damp environments.
+If left untreated long enough, these problems will manifest and lead to wood rot.
 While wood rot may be a natural part of breaking down the wood of fallen trees in a forest, it is an unwanted symptom in the wood on your deck.
 This is why wood that is used for decking is pressure treated before it is installed.